HOSTAGE NEGOTIATION MOVIES

 - Hostages and their participation in negotiations and situation generally

-Hostage Taker and bank robber: Sonny Wortzik (Al Pacino).
-As a matter of fact, that Dog Day Afternoon is the only of four hostage negotiation movies, based on true events, its protagonist is obviously a reflection of a real person – John Wojtowicz.
+The bank robber: Sonny Wortzik (Al Pacino).
+As a matter of fact, that ‘Dog Day Afternoon’ is the only of four hostage negotiation movies, based on true events, its protagonist is obviously a reflection of a real person – John Wojtowicz.
 He is about thirty years old and decides to rob a bank in order to gain money for his homosexual husband to perform gender confirmation surgery.
-We initially figure out that Sonny did not have sophisticated plan of this event.
+We initially figure out that Sonny did not have a sophisticated plan for this event.
 This robbery was based on some preliminary inside information, Sonny’s former experience as a clerk and imaginary necessity to gain this sum of money (2500).
-Sonny also has pure common with classical terrorists and bank robbers, as well as negotiators and hostage takers.
+Sonny also has pure common with classical terrorists and bank robbers.
 Despite his threats, he can’t harm people in a bank.
 He turns a be a weak unhappy person with two collapsing families without any moral support of his actions.

-Ultimate goal – surgery for homosexual husband.
-In this perspective Dog day afternoon is a classic example of hostage movies with altruistic motives.
-Sonny finalize himself with this desperate action, after finding plenty of accuses why not to earn money in different way.
-They find only 1100 dollars within bank storage instead of expected sum for three robbers.
-Even on the edge of the own life, Sonny dictates his will giving all poor belongings to his wife and husband whom he loves.
+The ultimate goal – surgery for a homosexual husband.
+In this perspective, the ‘Dog day afternoon’ is a classic example of the movie about hostage negotiations with altruistic motives.
+Sonny finalizes himself with this desperate action, after finding plenty of accuses why not to earn money in a different way.
+They find only 1100 dollars within bank storage instead of an expected sum for three robbers.
+Even on the edge of his own life, Sonny dictates his will giving all poor belongings to his wife and husband whom he loves.
 Dog day afternoon depicts him as almost ultimate altruist which complains and sorrows only as a matter of frustration.

 JOHN Q (2002)